 Major Requirements.
 The major consists of a minimum of twelve courses that must include:

-Students may petition the program to have courses taken in their study-abroad program (including the Bates Fall Semester Abroad) applied toward the fulfillment of requirements 1) and 3).
+Courses Taken Abroad.
+Students may petition the program to have courses taken in their study-abroad program (including the Bates Fall Semester Abroad) applied toward the fulfillment of requirements (1a) and (2b).

 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the Japanese major.

 Pass/Fail Grading Option.
-Pass/fail grading may be elected for one course applied toward the minor in Japanese.
+Pass/fail grading may not be elected for courses toward the minor in Japanese.